 After an early breakfast you will be transferred to the Victoria Falls International Airport for your light aircraft flight to Hwange National Park, where you will take a game drive transfer to Somalisa Camp

-Overnight In Hwange National Park Day 3 - 5
+Spend 3 nights in Hwange National Park Day 3 - 5

 Zimbabwe’s largest national park, the elephant stronghold of Hwange is a game-rich area roughly the size of the Bahamas that was once the royal hunting grounds of the Ndebele warrior king Mzilikazi.
 It was proclaimed a national park in 1929.
 Here guests can explore a variety of landscapes, from desert sands and sparse woodland to grasslands and rocky outcrops.
 Vast herds of elephant and buffalo, gemsbok and packs of brown hyena can be found in this pristine slice of wilderness, which also boasts one of the largest surviving populations of wild dog.